 - Instructors will use microphones to be heard clearly.

-- Instructors can end a class in which students are present who are not wearing cloth masks and who refuse to leave.
+- Instructors can end a class in which students are present who are not wearing recommended protective face masks and who refuse to leave.
 Instructors can refer such student violations to Student Conduct and Academic Integrity to initiate the discipline process.
 Instructors should provide asynchronous material online to cover what was missed in classes canceled for this reason.

 - Individuals with conditions that preclude them from wearing a mask must fill out an Employee Accommodation Request form or contact Services for Students with Disabilities as appropriate for accommodations.

 - The university is developing training materials on basic safety precautions for students, staff and faculty to complete prior to the start of the fall semester.

 - All instructors will use a microphone while teaching, both for amplification and to stream or record their lectures for online students.